Shivani11081998/Finance-Project/README.md

 Domain : Finance

-Problem Statement : To predict whether a person will fraud in his insurance.
+Problem Statement : To predict whether a person will fraud in his automobile insurance.

-Software used : Python, R
+Software used : Python

+Data :